Project

 The procedure should include tests in which the clusters work in conditions as close as possible as those expected in actual operation: for example, runs in which the readout is triggered not at a regular frequency, but at random like in a Poisson process.

-Updated by Moralejo Olaizola Abelardo almost 9 years ago
+Updated by Moralejo Olaizola Abelardo about 9 years ago

-Updated by Moralejo Olaizola Abelardo almost 9 years ago
+Updated by Moralejo Olaizola Abelardo about 9 years ago

-Updated by Moralejo Olaizola Abelardo almost 9 years ago
+Updated by Moralejo Olaizola Abelardo about 9 years ago

 Updated by Nakajima Daisuke almost 9 years ago